What are knock knees?

+Knock knees are legs that curve inward at the knee, often preventing the ankles from coming together without shifting one knee in front of the other.
 In order to understand knock knees, also called genu valgum, it is important to first understand “normal” alignment of the legs.
 In the normal situation, when standing, the hips, knees and ankles all fall on a straight line.
 In other words, when you draw a line from the hip to the ankle, that line passes directly through the center of the knee.
-If that line passes to the outside of the knee (externally), this is called knock knees (genu valgum).
-If that line passes to the inside of the knee (internally), this is called bowlegs (genu varum).
+If that line passes to the outside of the knee (externally), this is called knock knees (valgus deformity).
+If that line passes to the inside of the knee (internally), this is called bowlegs (varus deformity).

 How is knock knees diagnosed?